-Licorice (Glycyrrhiza glabra) root is one best amorphetic, or balancing, immunomodulatory herbs.
-Licorice root has been popular for centuries, particularly in Ayurveda due to its immune modulating and anti-inflammatory benefits.
+Licorice (Glycyrrhiza glabra) root is one of the best amorphetic, or balancing, immunomodulatory herbs.
+Licorice root has been popular for centuries, particularly in Ayurveda, due to its immune modulating and anti-inflammatory benefits.
 Licorice is a safe choice for anyone suffering from autoimmune disorders.
-It has also proven effective as an antiviral herb, and has been proven effective in counteracting symptoms of the Sars-Corona viruses.
+It has also proven effective as an antiviral herb, effectively counteracting symptoms of the Sars-Corona viruses.

 Licorice has anti-allergic properties and provides cellular protection for those suffering from autoimmune issues, while aiding in reduction of excessive immune response.